robert-altmiller/realtime_streaming_data_compression/README.md

   ![az_eh_sas_conn_string.png](/readme_images/az_eh_sas_conn_string.png)

 - Step 3: Update the JSON payload used with EventHubSender class (optional).
 You can find it in the '__streaming_data_producer__' folder --> '__event_hub_producer.py__' Python file.
-If you have your own custom JSON payload you can overwrite this '__event_data__' dictionary below with your custom JSON payload and dynamically insert synthetic data into it to simulate different event payloads.
+If you have your own custom JSON payload you can overwrite this '__event_data__' dictionary below with your custom JSON payload and dynamically insert synthetic data into it to simulate different event payload configurations.

   ![update_json_payload.png](/readme_images/update_json_payload.png)